How to contribute code to Jellyfin

-The best way to get going is to look through the Issues list, find an issue you would like to work on, and start hacking.
+The best way to get going on some actual development is to look through the issues list of the associated repository, find an issue you would like to work on, and start hacking!
 Issues are triaged regularly by the administrative team, and labels assigned that should help you find issues within your skill-set.
 Once you start working on an issue, please comment on it stating your intent to work on the issue, to avoid unnecessary duplication of work.

 Major Issue Types

-A list of issue types can be found on the Issue guidelines page.
+A list of issue types can be found on the issue guidelines section.